kbroman/ProgrammingNotes/linux_issues.md

 ## Linux issues

+- Having trouble with displays.
+In particular, getting the right setting on my external display, and having it work on its own, with the laptop's display off.
+Even better would be to use it with the laptop closed.

 - Emoji fonts don't seem to work.
 For example, using them with autokey.
 Can paste them normally (though black-and-white) but they don't show up within autokey